gdsbook/book/notebooks/02_geospatial_computational_environment.md

-computational practitioners to record their practices and steps taken as they are going about their work; unlike the pen and paper approach, computational notebooks are fully integrated in the technological paradigm in which research and computation takes place today.
+computational practitioners to record their practices and steps taken as they are going about their work; unlike the pen and paper approach, computational notebooks are fully integrated in the technological paradigm in which research takes place today.
 For these reasons, they are rapidly becoming the modern-day version of the traditional academic paper, the main vehicle on which (computational) knowledge is created, shared, and consumed.
-Computational notebooks (or notebooks, from now on) are also spreading their reach into industry practices, being used, for example, in reports.
+Computational notebooks (or notebooks, from now on) are spreading their reach into industry practices, being used, for example, in reports.
+Although, they were designed within a broader scope of application, computational notebooks have several advantages for Geographic Data Science work {cite}`boeingAB2020`.

 All implementations of notebooks share a series of core features.
 First, a notebook comprises a single file that stores narrative text,